 The flour imported from Asia is deficient in many micro nutrients such as Vitamin A (FAO).
 Most of the western countries have adopted to compensate for this shortcoming and fortify flour with the essential micro nutrients lost during processing.
 The diet sensitive segments of the population such as young children and pregnant women do not get much nutritional value from the bur.
 We intend to fortify and add the micro nutrients lost from the germ seed of the wheat during processing.

 Wheat purchase and delivery follow specifications that must be adhered to such as moisture level of seed, ergot thresholds (fungus), aggregate foreign material such as debris and rocks found in grains, and the falling number which is an indication of the quality of the anjero or bread it will produce.
 The region does not have food regulatory framework and Boodhari will use Canadian Wheat Board specifications when procuring desired grain type.
-We have a working relationship with some of the major global grain distribution and marketing firms such as Luis Dreyfus and Ameropa to name a few.
+We have a working relationship with some of the major global grain distribution and marketing firms with positive feedback and guidance.
 The wheat will be sourced from the black sea countries and will arrive through the Berbera Port which has sufficient ground transportation to get the wheat from port to the mill.